josecampana/B2BServices_4_newcomers/README.md

 ## @b2b/service-next

 - Is a framework based in express created to propagate evolutions more easily (we have a huge amount of services and microservices that need to be maintained/evolved)
-- The framework allows the developer to focus in the tickets
+- The framework allows the developer to focus in their Jira tickets
 - We have 50% of the projects using @b2b/service that need to be migrated
 - @b2b/service-next configs are smaller because the framework manages a huge list of ENV vars for you.
-- @b2b/service-next only supports [OPENAPI v3.0.3](https://spec.openapis.org/oas/v3.0.3)
+- @b2b/service-next **only** supports [OPENAPI v3.0.3](https://spec.openapis.org/oas/v3.0.3) (Swagger support has been removed)
 - @b2b/service is not receiving updates anymore => migrate to @b2b/service-next
 - @b2b/service and @b2b/service-next are not "La churrera"
 - Documentation at: https://bit.ly/b2bservice-next